Langston Hughes Performing Arts Institute: Organizational history

-Langston Hughes Performing Arts Institute was founded in 1969, originally under the Model Cities Program.
+Langston Hughes Performing Arts Center was founded in 1969, originally under the Model Cities Program.
 The city purchased the building in 1971, intending it to house the city's first African-American theater, Black Arts/West, and a minority film training center, Oscar Productions.
 However, the renovations at that time took so long that those organizations found other quarters.
 Still, the institute became "Ground Zero" for Seattle's hip hop scene and played a comparable role for local African American theatrical talent.

 From its inception into the early 21st century, LHPAI had "a split personality" as a "rec center for neighbor kids and families," strongly associated with Seattle's African American community, [that] also has aspired to be an arts organization, where serious actors, dancers and poets perform and train."
 Deriving its funds from the city—an unusual situation for a Seattle arts organization—meant it was free of concerns about meeting payroll and paying rent.
 However, it also led to a mandate that, in the words of former institute coordinator Steve Sneed, could emphasize "arts and crafts, not high-quality arts."

 In 2001, the Parks and Recreation gave the institute a mandate to move more strongly toward the latter goal.
 LHPAI's artistic director, Jacqueline Moscou began an "ambitious" program to train young actors in 2004.
 Concerns were expressed during the transition that LHPAC might lose its "open-door, neighborhood feel" and that "the African-American focus will be diluted."
 The latter concern came, in part, because the Parks Department brought in Manuel Cawaling, an Asian American, as the institute's managing director.

 Moscou, an African American, was placed on administrative leave in October 2007 after several accusations that she had "made racially offensive and intimidating comments to and about her Asian-American colleagues".
 She was reinstated at the beginning of March 2008, after a "public outcry."